 Barbarians People who are wild, rough, and savage.
 He is a barbarian to others, since they cannot understand what is spoken by him.
-Bucephalus A horse used by Alexander the Great on most of his military campaigns.
-Cavalry Soldiers on horseback.
+Bucephalus A horse used by Alexander the Great on most of his military Covolny campaigns.
+Charana Soldiers on horseback.
 An officer leads the cavalry.
-Chaeronea An ancient Greek city where King Phillip defeated a large Greek Army.
-Civilization The culture characteristic of a particular time or place.
-The girl stepped off of the bus in an empty parking lot and wondered to herself when she would reach civilization.
+Chaeronea An ancient Greek city where King Phillip defeated a large Greek Civilization Army.
+The culture characteristic of a particular time or place.
+The girl Civilization stepped off of the bus in an empty parking lot and wondered to herself when she would reach civilization.
 Conquering Taking over or defeating in battle.
-The city was conquered by the Ancient Romans.
+The city was conquered by the Conquering Ancient Romans.
 Conquest A successful attempt to take something by force.
-The boy conquest needed help with his conquest of climbing a large tree.
+The boy needed help with his conquest of climbing a large tree.
 Euphrates A river in southwest Asia.
 Ganges A river in India.
 Gordium An ancient city in what is now Turkey.
 Granicus A river that flows through what is now Turkey.
 Guagamela An area in Mesopotamia where Alexander's and Darius's armies fought each other.
 Heartland The central land of a nation.
 The Midwest is known as America's heartland.
 Hellenistic Referring to the ancient Greeks and their culture after the time of Alexander.
 Hellespont The ancient name for the small bit of water between European and Asian Turkey.
 Hephaestion A Macedonian general who was a close friend of Alexander.
 Infantry Soldiers who march and fight on foot.
+1.1.
 The general ordered his infantry to attack.
-Indus A river near the eastern border of the Persian empire. lssus An area of Turkey where Alexander fought Darius's armies.
+Indus A river near the eastern border of the Persian empire.
+Issus An area of Turkey where Alexander fought Darius's armies.
 Macedon An ancient Greek kingdom.
 Macedonians People who lived in Macedon.
-Mesopotamia The area between the Tigris and Euphrates rivers in southwest Asia.
-Olympias Queen of Macedonia who was married to Phillip and was Orreale Alexander's mother.
+Mesopotamia The area between the Tigris and Euphrates rivers in southwest Olympias Asia.
+Olympias Queen of Macedonia who was married to Phillip and was Alexander's mother.
 Oracle Where the gods answered questions through a person or place.
-Dorsonalis The wise oracle predicted that I would win the Olympics.
-Persepolis Rebellion One of the capital cities of ancient Persia.
-Repellion A fight against an army or other people who are in charge.
+Oracle The wise oracle predicted that I would win the Olympics.
+Persepolis One of the capital cities of ancient Persia.
+Rebellion A fight against an army or other people who are in charge.
 I found out there was a rebellion to permanently remove me from my job.
 Reinforcements In this text, meaning fresh soldiers coming in to help tired or active soldiers.
 The soldiers were tired so they brought in the reinforcements to continue the battle.
-Revolt reinforcements to continue the battle.
-A violent uprising against a former leader.
-The people started a Revolt A violent uprising against a former leader.
-The people started a Revolt Thebes
+Revolt A violent uprising against a former leader.
+The people started a revolt against the leader because they did not like his rules.
+Thebes